-- curative solution for Botrytis cinerea. - Terpene active ingredients, derived from environmental profile. - The multi-site mode of action means risk of resistance is minimised. - Free from residue limits and with short ō pre-harvest intervals, it provides growers
+- Mevalone® is used as a preventative and curative solution for Botrytis cinerea. - Terpene active ingredients, derived from nature, mean the product has a favourable environmental profile. - The multi-site mode of action means risk of resistance is minimised. - Free from residue limits and with short pre-harvest intervals, it provides growers with maximum flexibility.